priscillaluong/w3-password-generator/README.md

 }
 ```

-* Worked on creating the windows dialog box pop-up, by using the .prompt() and .confirm() methods I was able to generate a value from the user input.
+* Worked on creating the windows pop-up dialog box, by using the .prompt() and .confirm() methods I was able to generate a value from the user input.

 ```
 function writePassword() {